What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Guardian is published under the Scott Trust by Guardian News and Media, which also publishes the London daily newspaper The Observer.
-It also owns the web economics network ContentNext Media and half of the business publisher Emap and classifed network Trader Media Group.
+It also owns the web economics network ContentNext Media and half of the business publisher Emap.
+In 2014, it sold its half-share of the classifed network Trader Media Group for £619 million.

 In 2010, The Guardian, along with newspapers like The New York Times and Der Spiegel, produced reporting on the war in Afghanistan as a result of 92,000 documents related to the war being released from WikiLeaks.
 The Guardian collaborated with Wikileaks again in November 2010 for the coordinated release and reporting of secret U.S. Embassy cables.
 (It also gave its WikiLeaks-provided cables to The New York Times, which had fallen out of favor with WikiLeaks after an unflattering profile of the organization’s founder, Julian Assange.)
 In early 2011, The Guardian published a book chronicling its interactions with Assange and WikiLeaks.

 The Guardian’s website, Guardian.co.uk, was founded in 1998 as the Guardian Unlimited, and the paper’s executives have expressed for several years a desire to move away from the paper’s print product and toward digital media.
 The paper formally moved to web-first publishing in 2006.

 The Guardian formerly offered a paid subscription to an ad-free version of its website, but its executives have opposed online paywalls more recently, a stance that has earned both praise and criticism.
 In 2010, it launched a membership program called Guardian Extra.
 The program, which offers live events, discounts, and other perks, initially cost members £25 a year; currently, however, the program is offering free trial memberships.
+Its executives have hinted since then at going deeper into membership models.
 The paper created a digital strategy director position in 2012 to head up its business strategies online.

 The Guardian was the first British newspaper to open its content to developers through an API in 2009.
 The paper has also been active in crowdsourcing, asking readers to help provide information about G20 protests, MPs’ expenses, and Tony Blair’s tax affairs.